 - Mix well but do it gently to don't break the small pieces of fruit from the jam.

 - Fill up the popsicle molds and insert the sticks.
-I got this Popsicle Maker Set with Wooden Sticks that will hold the sticks so you can put them in right away, but there are other molds which recommend letting it freeze for an hour before inserting the sticks.
+This popsicle set will hold the sticks so you can put them in right away, but there are other molds which recommend letting it freeze for an hour before inserting the sticks.

 - Let them freeze at least 8 hours before you taste this popsicle heaven... overnight if you can wait that long